p0358/black_market_edition/README.md

 ### Known bugs

 * pressing M to activate burn cards seems to activate the full screen map instead for some reason
-* registering custom new Squirrel functions in native code doesn't work, but we don't really need it currently
 * setting private match settings sliders to the edge unprecisely might apply a wrong setting (which will be shown within a second)

 ## Screenshots